03 Apr (Pesach): The Transformation of the Blemish – Parshas Tazria & Metzora – Insights in Recovery, the Blemish of Addiction

 A tzaddik is held to a higher standard for averas – transgressions.
 He may in his frustration perhaps simply have uttered ‘ what’s wrong with these people… they should be more observant [ to bring Moshiach]’.

 There is a powerful mechanism at work here.
 The utterance is of course not done consciously… it’s a mistake.
 The tzaddik in speaking loshen hora has done a transgression but has also taken upon himself the burden on the blockage of the deficiency.
 A tzaddik can take on the burdens of others in order to make it more possible for all to do tshuvah.
 The community would be most aware of the fallen state of ‘the tzaddik’ and G-d willing become inspired to do the necessary tshuvah.
-The intended outcome is that the tzaddik and community would of course tshuvah and return to a madrega-level stronger and better than before the chet.
+The intended outcome is that the tzaddik and community would of course tshuvah and return to a level (madrega) stronger and better than before the chet.

 There are similar occurrences that happen throughout the Torah.
 For example, when the Kohan Gadol may enter into the Holy of Holies and due to a deficient state of Klol Yisroel, he may lose his life.
-The loss of the Kohan Gadol is a sign of National deficiency and a need for tshuva.
+The loss of the Kohan Gadol is a sign of National deficiency and a need for tshuvah.

 We can perhaps understand spiritual influences and physical consequences in terms of ‘signs and symptoms’.
 Signs are rooted more in the physical, and symptoms occur at the spiritual level.
 Where there is a sign (physical manifestation), there is a symptom (spiritual); where there is a symptom (spiritual), there exists the potential for a sign (physical) as long as the spiritual root of the blemish remains unrectified.
 It is essential to know that the root of all blemishes is in the spiritual realm.